Wildflowers of Western USA

 There are thousands of species of wildflowers

-and flowering shrubs in western USA, divided into several hundred genera; many look similar and others exist as subspecies and varieties, so identification can sometimes be problematic.
+and flowering shrubs in western USA, divided into several hundred genera; many look similar and others exist as subspecies and varieties, so identification can often be problematic.

 Color is the most recognizable characteristic, together with location and habitat; other factors include flower symmetry, cluster shape, leaf shape, leaf edges, leaf arrangement, and the shape/texture of the bracts (the supporting structures between flower head and flower stem).
 Although less easy to detect, the shape and color of the seeds are also important for identification.